MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/code-contributions.md

 4. Open the `MRTKDevTemplate` template project located in `UnityProjects/MRTKDevTemplate`.
 You can add the project to your Unity Hub for easy access.

 5. Make your desired changes and create unit tests that ensure your changes work as expected.
-Make sure to test across in-editor and deployed to device.
+Make sure to test in-editor and deployed to device.
 Commit your changes to your branch.
 Publish your branch to your fork upstream.

 6. Open a pull request on the Project repo, targeting the `main` branch.
 Make sure to accurately describe the changes you've made, and apply relevant labels to your pull request for better categorization and triage.
 If you're a new contributor to the Project, you may need to sign our contribution agreement.